Duburd/Sentinel-mobile/README.md

 ## Sentinel

-Sentinel is a full stack web app for insurance companies to manage and edit reports submitted by clients.
+Sentinel Mobile is a React native app for clients to manage and submit auto claims.

 Sentinel was built using React and React Native.
-This repo is the `React` part of the project.
+This repo is the `React Native` part of the project.
 To access the `React.js` part of the project, see here: https://github.com/Matt-Greff/Sentinel

 ## Screenshots: